elcorto/pwtools/doc/source/written/install.rst

   when the CifFile module from the pycifrw package is imported.
 There is a patched version from [pwextern-free]_, which deals with that.
   Note that recent versions of PyCifRW may already include that fix, so first try that.
-Hint: goolge for "pycifrw" :)
+Hint: google for "pycifrw" :)
 * eos (for :mod:`~pwtools.eos`): The tool "eos" from the Elk code [elk]_ must be on your path.
-Note that the executable is assumed to be named "eos.x".
+Note that the executable is assumed to be named "eos.x" instead of the default name "eos".
 See :class:`pwtools.eos.ElkEOSFit` for usage.
 Can be installed directly from Elk or also [pwextern-free]_.
+* h5py: only for some functions in :mod:`~pwtools.io.` currently
-* h5py
+* pyspglib [spglib]_

+Effects of missig dependencies:

-Without BeautifulSoup and PyCifRW, you will get import warnings, some parsing classes and IO functions will not work (Cif and CML parsing currently) and some tests will fail.
+* BeautifulSoup and PyCifRW: You will get import warnings, some parsing classes and IO functions will not work (Cif and CML parsing currently) and some tests will fail.
 If you don't need that functionality, uncomment the warnings and import statements at the top of :mod:`~pwtools.parse` and :mod:`~pwtools.io`.
-Without ``eos``, :mod:`pwtools.eos.ElkEOSFit` and related tests won't work.
+* eos: :mod:`pwtools.eos.ElkEOSFit` and related tests won't work.
+* spglib: some symmetry finding functions in :mod:`~pwtools.symmetry` won't work

 Suggested: